By Jill Briscoe

 “Yes, I said to my student, emphatically.
 “We can certainly trust our Bibles!”

 Lord, thank You for Your Word, which is a treasure of light for my life.
 I cannot imagine how dark my life would be without it.
-I praise You for the miracle of preserving Your truth down through the ages so that I can easily study my Bible and find guidance from You for any situation.
+I praise You for the miracle of preserving Your truth down through the ages so that I can easily engage in Bible study and find guidance from You for any situation.
 You are such a faithful, never-changing God, and I praise You!
 Amen.